What is the NHS Accessible Information Standard?

 The Standard applies to all providers of NHS and publicly funded adult social care.
 This includes:

-- All providers of publicly-funded adult social care (incl. care homes and day care);
+- All providers of publicly-funded adult social care (including care homes and day care);

 Although commissioners (organisations with responsibility for commissioning NHS and/or adult social care) are exempt from implementing the Standard, they must ensure that their actions support provider organisations from which they commission services to implement and comply with the requirements of the Standard.